 These days, a lot has changed.
 Then again, a lot hasn't.
 The town now has a wonderful selection of reputable restaurants, bars and cafes and the town's Easter Festival is bigger than ever.
 But the Stanley apples are just as juicy, the Beechworth bakery's Beestings are just as creamy, the perennial Chinese Restaurant and Fish & Chip shop still stand proud, the air is still fresh and there are still more stars in the night sky than any suburban kid had ever seen before.

 And now, our little farm house on our beautiful chestnut orchid is not just ours.
-For the first time in 35 years, we've made our precious piece of heaven available to friends and family but to travellers looking for a special stay in country Victoria.
+For the first time in 35 years, we've made our precious piece of heaven available not only to friends and family but to travellers looking for a special stay in country Victoria.
 Anyone can now visit our beautiful orchard and stay in our cosy farm house.
 Bursting with life, stunning views and the most magnificent soundtrack of native animal calls, you can stay in the Little Farm House and experience it all for yourself.
 If you're interested you can head to Airbnb and book your stay.
 I know you won't be disappointed.

 Despite my best efforts to allay any concerns about bias for this trip down memory lane, I can't say with absolute certainty this is a piece of airtight journalism.
 Clearly, I love this place dearly but I truly believe that you all will too.